cklopotic/BeerScale/README.md

 - Check out the docs & pictures sections to see how to integrate the hardware along with some example and reference files to make your own custom flavor.

+- On main screen, you can touch (might have to hold for a bit) the scale area to calibration the scale.
+Touch and hold the main beer logo to select a different beer (if you have the SD card loaded with different images).
 ## Sorry, this is a work in Progress...
 - Code is a bit of a mess.
 Needs some refactoring.
 - Documentation is crude, dig around you should find what you need